Project Team

 Hasnaa is the researcher on Libya for the Generating Respect Project and is based at Geneva Call.

 Hasnaa is a consultant on conflict, security, peacebuilding, and gender.
 For the last seven years, she conducted different consultancies with various organizations working on conflict, armed groups, security and gender issues in Geneva, Tunisia, Libya and Morocco.
-Hasnaa worked with the Small Arms Survey (SAS) in Geneva, a global centre of excellence generating knowledge on all aspects of small arms and armed violence.
-She took different roles as Research Assistant, Project Associate, and Outreach Coordinator in the Middle East and North Africa (MENA) region on projects related to conflict dynamics, disarmaments, non- state armed actors, cross-borders issues, arms control and proliferation and security sector reform in Sudan, South Sudan and Libya.
-Hasnaa has a special interest in militarism, conflict prevention and the role of women in peacebuilding and violence prevention.
+Hasnaa has a special interest in conflict prevention and the role of women in peacebuilding and violence prevention.

 In Morocco, she volunteered with different associations and civil society organizations working for development and women’s empowerment projects.
 Prior to this, she was a researcher with both UNDP and the Global Institute for Water Environment and Health in Geneva working on different projects in the MENA countries.

-Hasnaa holds an MA in Development Studies from the Graduate Institute in Geneva and she is finalizing another MA on Peace, Development, Security and International Conflict Transformation from Innsbruck University in Austria.
+Hasnaa holds an MA in Development Studies from the Graduate Institute in Geneva and is finalizing another MA in Peace, Development, Security and International Conflict Transformation from Innsbruck University in Austria.

 Hawa joined the Generating Respect Project in February 2022 and is based at the Geneva Call Bamako Office.